Xbozon/rpg-styled-ui/README.md

 ## Update policy
 I don't have a lot of free time, but I will try to maintain this module as much as possible.

+## Pathfinder 2 Support
+I provide initial support on this system, like correcting interface errors.
+If you need fast updates, mod compatibility, please consider using the fork [pathfinder-ui](https://gitlab.com/sasmira/pathfinder-ui) by ([Sasmira](https://gitlab.com/sasmira))

 ## Thanks for the translation

 - French ([Sasmira](https://gitlab.com/sasmira))
+- Spanish (Regik)

 ## Planned